 Our survey was conducted with women who had completed at least 6 weeks of our 12 week program.

-Medical experts comment on the Pelvic Floor Challenge
+Medical experts on the pelvic floor challenge campaign

-Dr Anita Kulkarni a surgeon who specialises in Women’s Health comments:
+Dr Anita Kulkarni a surgeon who specialises in women’s abdominal and postpartum plastic surgery:

-“I see moms in my practice all the time and I always recommend that they start with non-surgical treatment before considering surgery, and the MUTU System is my go-to recommendation.”
+“I see moms in my practice all the time.
+I always recommend that they start with non-surgical treatment before considering surgery.
+MUTU System is my go-to recommendation.”

-Camilla Lawrence, Senior Women’s Health Physiotherapist at Six Physio in London, comments:
+Camilla Lawrence, Senior Women’s Health Physiotherapist at Six Physio in London:

-“Women’s Health Physiotherapists routinely assess and treat Rectus Divarification and Pelvic Floor dysfunction, but there are few really good and safe training systems out there that not only help both these issues long-term but also cover nutrition, posture retraining, general strength and fitness work too – MUTU System really is a complete holistic package.
-My patients frequently go on to use it after they have finished treatment with me, and love how it takes them to the next level and how it is completely possible to do – even with a baby (or 4!) at home and minimal time on their hands.
+“Women’s Health Physiotherapists routinely assess and treat pelvic floor dysfunction.
+But there are few really good and safe training systems out there that not only help these issues long-term.
+MUTU covers nutrition, posture retraining, general strength and fitness work too.
+It really is a complete holistic package.
+My patients frequently go on to use it after they have finished treatment with me.
+They love how it takes them to the next level.
+It is completely possible to do – even with a baby (or 4!) at home and minimal time on their hands.
 I can’t recommend it more.”

-“The psychological impact of incontinence is huge.
+“The emotional impact of incontinence is huge.
 It is unacceptable that women believe they have to live with such distressing symptoms.
-We feel very strongly that every woman deserves the dignity of a body that works and makes her feel good, and our research has shown that real change can be brought about with the right approach, without the need for expensive, and even potentially dangerous, medical interventions.
-Women can heal their bodies instead of using sanitary products which simply mask the symptoms, and resigning themselves to years of misery.
-This is why we have launched the pelvic floor challenge”
+Every woman deserves the dignity of a body that works and makes her feel good.
+Our research has shown that real change can be brought about with the right approach.
+Without the need for expensive, and even potentially dangerous, medical interventions.
+Women can heal their bodies instead of using sanitary products which simply mask the symptoms, and resigning themselves to years of misery. ”

 *906 women who use the MUTU System programme completed a surveymonkey survey during October 2018.